 The more content you add, the more pages the search engines will have to index.

-The more pages you indexed, the more of a landscaping expert you appear to potential customers and search engines.
+The more pages you index, the more of a landscaping expert you appear to the search engines and potential customers.

 Adding new content to your website also keeps search engine spiders interested and crawling your website.

 The benefit of search engine spiders coming back to crawl your website is that when you add new content, it will show up in days (or less) and not take weeks.